tommaso-borgato/wildfly-clustering-reproducers/README.md

 ## INVALIDATION_JDG

 Demonstrates how to run a 2 nodes WildFly cluster using an invalidation cache for webapps, backed by a 2 nodes Infinispan Server cluster.

+## SINGLETON DEPLOYMENT

+Demonstrates how to run a Singleton Deployment WAR on a 4 nodes WildFly cluster;
+a Singleton Deployment WAR is deployed to the 4 nodes and some HTTP requests are fired at the 4 nodes to check the service is active on just on node;